espy/hoodie-plugin-tutorial/README.md

 `hoodie.defer()` basically gives you the promises that were chained behind the actual API call, so they don't get lost anywhere and you can call them later.
 Remember, you're building an API that might get used by people other than yourself, and for consistency, it would be nice if it also worked with promises, just like the rest of the Hoodie frontend API.
 Let's look at the next line:

-    hoodie.task.add('direct-message', messageData)
+    hoodie.task.start('direct-message', messageData)
     .done( function(messageTask) {
       hoodie.task.on('remove:direct-message:'+messageTask.id, defer.resolve);
       hoodie.task.on('error:direct-message:'+messageTask.id, defer.reject);
     })
     .fail( defer.reject );

 The is a big one, but if you've used Hoodie before, it will look familiar.
 We're adding a new task and passing it a type `direct-message`, as well as the payload from the `hoodie.directMessage.send()` call.
-If this succeeds, we register two event listeners, one for the removal of the task, which we'll do once the plugin's backend component has completed it, and a second one for when something goes wrong and the backend returns an error. `messageTask` is simply the task object that gets returned when `hoodie.task.add()` succeeds.
+If this succeeds, we register two event listeners, one for the removal of the task, which we'll do once the plugin's backend component has completed it, and a second one for when something goes wrong and the backend returns an error. `messageTask` is simply the task object that gets returned when `hoodie.task.start()` succeeds.

 __Note:__ the `hoodie.task.on()` listener accepts three different object selectors after the event type, just like `hoodie.store.on` does in the hoodie.js frontend library: